microsoft/dstoolkit-devcontainers/README.md

 - Find all subdirectories under src and run all Pytest tests inside the associated Docker containers
 - Publish test results and code coverage statistics

-We recommend setting up pipeline triggers for PR merging and CI, this will ensure the pipeline runs when a PR is made or updated aswell as when a PR is merged into your main branch.
-See the sections belows for links on how to do this with Azure Devops and Github Actions.
+We recommend setting up pipeline triggers for PR merging and CI, this will ensure the pipeline runs when a PR is made or updated as well as when a PR is merged into your main branch.
+See the sections below for links on how to do this with Azure Devops and Github Actions.

 ### Running all unit tests with ci-tests.sh
 As multiple independent directories can be added under src, each with its own Dockerfile and requirements, running unit tests for each directory under src needs to be done within the Docker container of each src subdirectory.
 The ci-tests.sh script automates this task of running all unit tests for the repository with the following steps: